kumeS/chatAI4R/README.md

 ## Description

 **chatAI4R**, **Chat-based Interactive Artificial Intelligence for R**, is an R package designed to integrate the OpenAI API and other APIs for artificial intelligence (AI) applications.
-This package leverages large language model (LLM)-based AI techniques, enabling efficient knowledge discovery and data analysis.
-In addition, this package includes functionality for performing image generation such as txt2img (t2i) and img2img (i2i) using the DALL·E 2 and Stable Diffusion APIs. chatAI4R provides basic R functions for using LLM and a set of R functions to support the creation of prompts for using LLM.
+This package leverages large language model (LLM)-based AI techniques, enabling efficient knowledge discovery and data analysis. chatAI4R provides basic R functions for using LLM and a set of R functions to support the creation of prompts for using LLM.
 The LLMs allow us to extend the world of R. Additionally, I strongly believe that the LLM is becoming so generalized that "Are you searching Google?" is likely to evolve into "Are you LLMing?".

 chatAI4R is an experimental project aimed at developing and implementing various LLM applications in R. Furthermore, the package is under continuous development with a focus on extending its capabilities for bioinformatics analysis.

 ## About this project and future developments

 - AI integration with R
-  - [OpenAI API](https://platform.openai.com/docs/api-reference/introduction) (ChatGPT, txt2img, text embeddings, DALL·E 2)
+  - [OpenAI API](https://platform.openai.com/docs/api-reference/introduction) (ChatGPT, GPT-3.5, GPT-4, text embeddings)
-  - [Stable Diffusion API](https://platform.stability.ai/docs/api-reference#tag/v1generation) / DreamStudio (txt2img, img2img, up-scaling/Super-resolution)

 - LLM-based data analysis (future developments)
   - Automated Analysis: Analysis Design, Statistics, Data Visualization, Discussion, Question Answering